b3-exmo/b3-exmo.github.io/docs/Tithing money/In General Conference.md

 [Tithing: Opening the Windows of Heaven](https://www.churchofjesuschrist.org/study/general-conference/2023/10/22andersen?lang=eng&id=p40-p18#p40), Elder Neil L. Andersen, General Conference October 2023

 Blessings of heaven, you say?
 That sounds so incredibly vague.
 I'm being asked to pay an organization a portion of my money, which money is quantifiable, tangible, useful, in exchange for...
 Something.
 Maybe it'll be just health.
-Maybe you didn't get in a car collision.
-You'll never really know.
+Maybe you didn't get in a car collision. [[Falsifiability|You'll never really know]].

 &nbsp;